The Permanent Rank of a Matrix (Part Three) Note on the Additive Basis Conjecture

 \centerline{ \bf Introduction}

 The Additive Basis Problem is a classical problem in additive combinatorics whose history parallels that of the more famous Arithmetic Progressions Problem.
-Both have been extensively studied since the 1930's (see e.g. [Erd\H{o}s]), first for the integers, but later also for other abelian groups; see e.g. [Mesh] (for arithmetic progressions) and [JLPT] (for additive bases) for early work taking this more general viewpoint.
+Both have been extensively studied since the 1930's (see e.g. [Erdös]), first for the integers, but later also for other abelian groups; see e.g. [Mesh] (for arithmetic progressions) and [JLPT] (for additive bases) for early work taking this more general viewpoint.

 For arithmetic progressions, recent years have seen celebrated progress on the central problem of bounding the sizes of AP-free sets in $Z_p^n$ [CLP, EG].
 But there has been no comparable breakthrough on what's perhaps the best-known problem on additive bases in $Z_p^n$: the following conjecture of Jaeger, Linial, Payan and Tarsi.